panoply/syncify/readme.md

 ## Stores (Required)

-The `stores` option accepts an **array** list of items.
-Each item in the array will hold a settings object that contains references to your shopify stores and their themes.
+The `stores` option expects an **array** list of items.
+Each item in the array will hold a settings object that contains references to your shopify store/s and their theme/s.
 This information can be provided to Syncify within your `package.json` file or alternatively you can use a `.syncifyrc` or `.syncifyrc.json` file.

 For each store you define, Syncify requires you provide the shop name and theme ids you wish to sync.
-The `themes` object uses a **key** > **value** approach.
-Please see theme [command](#commands) examples for more information on how this is used with the CLI.
+The `themes` object uses a **key** > **value** structure.
+Please see theme [commands](#commands) example for more information on how this is used with the CLI.

 ```json
 {